InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

 - [pre-commit] to enforce linting of files prior to committing them to the upstream repository
-- [Commitizen] to enforce a [Convention Commit] commit message format
+- [Commitizen] to enforce a [Conventional Commit] commit message format
 - [Black] as a code formatter

 You **MUST** comply with these choices in order to  contribute to the project.